paul-buerkner/brms/README.md

 brms
 ====

-The <b>brms</b> package provides an interface to fit bayesian generalized linear mixed models using Stan, which is a C++ package for obtaining Bayesian inference using the No-U-turn sampler (see <http://mc-stan.org/>).
+The <b>brms</b> package provides an interface to fit Bayesian generalized (non-)linear mixed models using Stan, which is a C++ package for obtaining Bayesian inference using the No-U-turn sampler (see <http://mc-stan.org/>).
 The formula syntax is very similar to that of the package lme4 to provide a familiar and simple interface for performing regression analyses.

 <!--